ludij/react-ts-form/README.md

 ## Install packages

-Before you can run the scripts, you have to start the packages with:
+Before you can run the scripts, you have to install the packages with:

 ### `yarn`